The 12 Best Things To Do In Reykjavik

 Iceland has some lovely warm woollen clothing, particularly their jumpers and hats and they make lovely souvenirs.
 We don’t usually go in for souvenirs, but make an exception for something practical that we will use over and over again.
 We bought some brilliantly warm hats.
 Just wish we had bought more for the kids.

-If you’re visiting Iceland in December with kids, make sure to stop by the Christmas shop (Yule Store) which has an enormous array of Christmas goodies and where you can post a letter to Santa.
+If you’re visiting Iceland in December and travelling with kids, make sure to stop by the Christmas shop (Yule Store) which has an enormous array of Christmas goodies and where you can post a letter to Santa.
 We didn’t try this so we don’t know whether you would get a reply in your own country!
 You can find it just on the corner of Ingolfur Square not far from the Reykjavik City Hall.

 12. Feed the birds at Lake Tjörnin